How to Find a Reputable Chiropractor That’s Right for You: A Quick Checklist

-Your DC will examine your lumbar spine (low back).
-When your lumbar spine nerves, which supply the muscles around your knee joint become damaged (by anything from arthritis, trauma or slipped discs) you may feel pain in your knee.
+Your lumbar spine (low back) will need to be thoroughly examined.
+If your lumbar spine nerves, which supply the muscles around your knee joint become damaged (by anything from arthritis, trauma or slipped discs) you may feel pain in your knee.

-Doctors of Chiropractic specialize in tracking and treating referred pain, just as they track and treat joint misalignment and muscle weakness.
+Tracking and treating referred pain, joint misalignment and muscle weakness is critical to your treatment.
 After a thorough exam, your DC will be able to tell you whether your pain is being caused by:

-Only after identifying and assessing the location and degree of your joint damage will your DC begin to craft your personalized care plan.
+Only after identifying and assessing the location and degree of your joint damage they’ll begin to craft your personalized care plan.